ainfinum/Traffic-Sign-Classifier/README.md

 Image 7: The model is 100% confident that this is a "Children crossing" sign (probability of 1.0)

-Image 8: The model classified correctly the "Stop" sign despite the fact that image is poor quality with transformed perspective.
+Image 8: The model classified correctly the "Stop" sign despite the fact that image is poor quality with a transformed perspective.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|